Government, Politics & Law

 The Federal Writers Project in Louisiana produced oral histories, local guidebooks, and other writings between 1935 and 1939.

-The filles à la cassette (translated in English as “casket girls”) is the name given to French girls who migrated to Louisiana in 1728 to marry colonists already living in Louisiana.
+The filles à la cassette (translated in English as “casket girls”) is the name given to French girls brought to Louisiana beginning in 1721 to marry colonists already living in the colony.

 Exploitable petroleum deposits were found in Louisiana in 1901, changing the state's economy and landscape forever.